KamilLelonek/articles/2014-07-13-developer-matters.md

 Have you ever wondered **what does your regular workday look like**?
 Do you have **the same daily habits**?
 So how is it going?
 Breakfast, coffee, daily standup, reading mails, some work, off-topic talk with coworkers, dinner, some work and the day is over?
 If you follow these chain (not necessary in the same order) it is important signal that **things must change**.
 Not tomorrow, but **right now**.

-Since I'm working in Arkency, a lot of things changed for me.
-What is more, [recent blogpost](/2014/06/my-journey-to-arkency-world/) by [Tomek](/by/rybex/) gave me a fresh overview on my work, being productive and self organized.
-Moreover, I recently read [Robert](/by/pankowecki)'s book <%= landing_link %>, which gave me a better understanding of being a good developer so I'd like to share with you my impressions.

 ## What this is about?

 Have you ever worked in *Agile* methodology?
 You probably have.
 It is also possible that you were working with *Scrum* or some kind of its variation depending on your needs.
 And that is good, because it means **you are good**.
 You can deliver, work in dynamic environment, follow iterations and create robust software.